DigiBP/25DIGIBP1/README.md

 - Compliance with ISO and internal quality goals
 - Alignment with best practices in business process management (BPM)

+## Method
+AI (ChatGPT) was used as support for coding, writing and developing this solution.
+Despite the support, our team has dedicated significant effort to developing this result.

 # To-Be Process